 Additionally, the set of images should all look like they coordinate together and create a brand for the font.
 When in doubt, use only a handful of colors consistently throughout your images so they all coordinate together.
 Not only should images visually go together, they should make sense with the font’s name and design.
 For example, if your font is designed to look very botanical and natural, then consider naming your font something related to nature, using greens and blues in your images, and creating examples of the font used on spa logos, soap bottles, overlaid on pictures of plants, leaves, or water.

 Some type designers gravitate toward creating images showing the font in traditional specimen-style layouts, often used by typographers in the past to show font character sets and features, through rows of text examples, in a very flat design, often in black and white.
 By themselves, they won't be as helpful to customers; Customers can already see fonts in black and white on the website, and type out their own relevant phrases.
 People really want to see the fonts in use so they can envision them in their own projects.
-Mixing the practical specimens showing features and the emotive and inspirational panels is your best bet!
+Our marketing team looks for these kinds of images when choosing fonts for marketing newsletters.
+Font families should always have at least one image that shows their font in use.

 Font Image Specifications